ckw017/ckw017.github.io/_posts/2026-07-07-Dodecahedra.md

 (presumably by [Natasha Rozhkovskaya](https://www.math.ksu.edu/~rozhkovs/)).
 Enumeration of the original incomplete open cubes problem.
 * <a href="https://oeis.org/A222186" target="_blank">OEIS A222186</a> - Online Encyclopedia
 of Integer Sequences for this problem in 1 to 4 dimensions.
-It looks like the number of incomplete open hypercubes comes out to 14632580 (note that this sequence includes the "complete" structure, so we must subtract 1).
+According to this the number of incomplete open hypercubes comes out to 14632580 (note that this sequence includes the "complete" structure, so we subtract 1).
 * ["Incomplete Open Cubes Revisited"](https://cubes-revisited.art/) by Rob Weychert.
 Explores the possible structures if you remove the connectedness requirement.